515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 In addition to this, LLCs have the option to be taxed as a C corporation or an S corp, an option that partnerships don’t have.

-Is an LLC or partnership better?
+Is an LLC or Partnership Better?

 When it comes to comparing which is better, an LLC or partnership, it really comes down to two things: